-(See "Questioning of Students," "Questioning of Students by Outside Authorities," and "Search of Property and Students" for related information.)
+(See "Questioning of Students," "Questioning of Students by Outside Authorities," and "Search of Property and Students.)

 Jurisdiction

 School rules and the authority of the district to administer discipline apply whenever the interest of the district is involved, on or off school grounds, in conjunction with or independent of classes and school-sponsored activities.